emptycoder/shape-fp/docs/objects.md

 This library provides two type aliases for objects.

-The first type alias can be used for object with string keys:
+The firs alias can be used for object with string keys:

 ```typescript
 type StringKeyObject<V> = {